 After 1941 Whale settled down, took up painting, and continued to direct on stage.
 In 1951, during a tour in Europe, he was smitten by a 25 year old bartender called Pierre Foegel, which the 62-year-old director brought to California as his chauffeur, which marked the end of the long relationship between Whale and his partner, producer David Lewis (although they remained friends), and saw the beginning of Whale’s hedonistic days with all-male pool parties, and unfortunately several strokes.
 After being left crippled and in pain because of the strokes, he committed suicide in his pool in 1957.
 His last months served as inspiration for a semi-biographical novel called Father of Frankenstein, which involves Whale and a fictional relationship with a likewise fictional gardener, albeit inspired by Foegel.
 The book was made into a film by Bill Condon in 1998, starring Ian McKellen and Brendan Fraser.
 Whale never won an Oscar, but he does have a statue in his hometown of Dudley.

 The Bride of Frankenstein further cemented Boris Karloff’s stardom, which diminished somewhat during the forties, but unlike his colleague and ”rival” Bela Lugosi, Karloff continued to receive film offers throughout the forties and fifties, and returned to stage acting, where he did a number of highly acclaimed roles, and was even nominated for a Tony Award.
 He would play Frankenstein’s monster once more, in the 1939 film Son of Frankenstein (review), alongside Bela Lugosi as the deformed Ygor – one of his best roles.
-He appeared as the mad scientist Gustav Niemann in The House of Frankenstein (1944) and played Baron Victor von Frankenstein in the 1958 film Frankenstein 1970.
-In the thirties and forties, in particular, but more or less throughout his later career, he was typecast as the mad scientist, a role he also reprised in a number of sci-fi films, like The Invisible Ray (review) and The Man who Changed his Mind (review), (both 1936), The Man they Could Not Hang (1939, review), The Man with Nine Lives (review), Before I Hang (review) and The Ape (all 1940).
+He appeared as the mad scientist Gustav Niemann in The House of Frankenstein (1944, review) and played Baron Victor von Frankenstein in the 1958 film Frankenstein 1970.
+In the thirties and forties, in particular, but more or less throughout his later career, he was typecast as the mad scientist, a role he also reprised in a number of sci-fi films, like The Invisible Ray (review) and The Man who Changed his Mind (review), (both 1936), The Man they Could Not Hang (1939, review), The Man with Nine Lives (review), Before I Hang (review) and The Ape (review, all 1940).
 In 1963 he starred in two films of Roger Corman’s acclaimed Edgar Allan Poe trilogy, The Terror and The Raven, and was introduced to a younger audience in the hugely popular 1966 animated film How the Grinch Stole Christmas, where he both narrated and provided the voice for The Grinch.
 In 1968 he starred in four low-budget Mexican horror films, of which two, Fear Chamber and The Incredible Invasion, can be counted as sci-fi.
 He died shortly after, and they remained his last movies.
 Throughout his career he also played in a number of mystery films, perhaps most notably in several films as detective James Lee Wong, as well as a number of comedies and a few dramas.
 Despite popular belief, he was never on unfriendly terms with Bela Lugosi, rather he praised his colleague highly and lamented the way Lugosi was manipulated by the studios.
 Karloff never complained about his own typecasting, since he was already a middle-aged man who had struggled through bit parts and odd jobs for two decades when he was cast as Frankenstein.

 Colin Clive would star in six more successful films before his untimely death from tuberculosis in 1937 – including the splendid horror mystery film Mad Love (review) with Peter Lorre.
 UK-based Valerie Hobson mainly acted in British spy and thriller films, but did also star in the 1935 film Werewolf of London, Hollywood’s first werewolf film, the abysmally bad science fiction cheapo Life Returns (1935, review) and the Oscar-winning drama film Great Expectations (1946).
 She is perhaps best remembered in Britain as the wife of the British MP John Profumo, whose affair with model Christine Keeler created a scandal of national proportions in 1963.
 Profumo was at the time minister of war, and Keeler was simultaneously involved in a relationship with the senior naval attaché at the Soviet embassy.